clumdee/clumdee.github.io/index.md

 Please let me know if you have any questions or suggestions.
 I am eagerly looking forward to learning many new things from you.

-Let the fun begins ~
+Let the fun begin ~

 <figure>
 	<img src="{{ '/assets/img/Me_doing_SEM.png' | prepend: site.baseurl }}" alt="">